/

 Manageability is not a natural property of the cloud.
 It is a designed property.

 Cloud enables self-service.
 Product teams can provision infrastructure, configure networks, set up databases, and automate deployments without central intervention.
-This increases speed and reduces lead times.
+This increases speed and shortens lead times.

 However, autonomy without explicit design principles leads to variation.
 And variation is the enemy of manageability.